 If you are not familiar with astrophotography, you may believe that you need a long exposure to get proper exposure.
 However, as the Earth rotates, the stars in the camera frame also move.

 Thus, long exposures can cause the stars to appear blurry.
 To capture a sharp and clear shot, you need to use the right camera settings.

-Shooting stars can be exhausting, especially if you have to wait a long time for exposure.
-However, when you finally get the photos you want, it is all worth it.
-You can practice shooting at night to master the basic essentials of astrophotography and learn to be patient.
+Shooting stars can be exhausting, especially if you must wait long for exposure.
+However, it is all worth it when you finally get the photos you want.
+You can practice shooting at night to master the essentials of astrophotography and learn to be patient.

 Choosing the right lens is also crucial when it comes to capturing the starry sky.
 Wide-angle lenses enable you to capture more of the sky and emphasize the number of stars in the frame.
 Moreover, using a high-quality lens can enhance the sharpness and contrast of your photographs.